oookoook/spider-trait-database/docs/api.md

 <https://spidertraits.sci.muni.cz/backend/data/family/*/genus/*/species/*/original-name/*/trait-category/*/trait/*/method/*/location/*/country/*/dataset/*/authors/*/reference/*/row-link/*>

-Asterisk (`*`) serves as a wildcard meaning *all values*.
+Asterisk (`*`) serves as a wildcard, meaning *all values*.

-The easiest way to construct the filter is use to the WSTDB Data Explorer to compose the query and then use the *Share* button to get the link with the filter configured.
-Then modify the link to include `backend` before the `/data` part of the link to retrieve the results in JSON.
+The easiest way to construct the filter is to use the WSTDB Data Explorer to compose the query and then use the *Share* button to get the link with the filter configured.
+Then modify the link to include `backend` before the `/data` part of the link to retrieve JSON results.

-If you need to construct the filter programatically, you will have to use the other endpoints of the API.
+If you need to construct the filter programmatically, you will have to use the other endpoints of the API.
 We will illustrate this approach by the following example:

-The goal is to retrieve record for the *Atypus affinis* taxon.
+The goal is to retrieve records for the *Atypus affinis* taxon.

-First, we have to query thr taxonomy endpoint to get the ID of the taxon:
+First, we have to query the taxonomy endpoint to get the ID of the taxon:

 ```http
 GET https://spidertraits.sci.muni.cz/backend/taxonomy?searchField=fullName&searchValue=Atypus+affinis